unistbig/netGO/README.md

 ```

-This example run may takes around 10 min in Desktop, and 15 ~ 25 min in Laptop
+This example run takes around 10 min on Desktop, and 15 - 25 min on Laptop
-( not including Download example data )
+( not including downloading data )

 ### Main functions